Captainrock1/MyWebsite/README.md

 ## Tech stack :gem: :gem: :gem:
 In  website, we use
 - [Next JS](https://nextjs.org) for creating frontend application.
-- [tailwindcss](https://tailwindcss.com) for styling our application.
+- [Tailwind CSS](https://tailwindcss.com) for styling our application.

 Our main language of development is [TypeScript](https://www.typescriptlang.org/)